ALMPartners/ahjo/README.md

 # <u>Logging</u>
 Ahjo's logging is very inclusive.
-Everything Ahjo prints to console, is also written into log file ahjo.log.
+Everything Ahjo prints to console, is also written into log file `ahjo.log`.
 Logging can be done to Windows Event Log by setting `windows_event_log` to `true` in config file.
 This feature can be utilized for Azure Monitor activities, for example.
+SQL Alchemy logging can be enabled by setting `enable_sqlalchemy_logging` to `true` in config file.
+The logging is done to a file named `sqlalchemy.log` in the project root directory.
+The log files are created automatically if they do not exist.

 # <u>Customization</u>